 Nowadays, SSL Certificates are one of the most popular security tools for websites.
 But as is the case in any industry, free products. i.e free SSL Certificates are always more tempting.
-SSLs became such an important part of the Internet security, that Google decided to give a higher ranking to HTTPS sites.

 When websites ask for our personal information, we as Internet users think about their legitimacy and security.
-More and more people understand the importance of the the padlock on the browser bar.
+More and more people understand the importance of the padlock on the browser bar.
 That’s a symbol that speaks whether a website is secure or not.

-Users care about about sharing their personal and especially financial information with a website.
+Users care about sharing their personal and especially financial information with a website.
 In an online survey, 35% of the users reported that they are not likely to enter their credit card information on a website that uses a cheap SSL certificate.

 Aren’t all SSL Certificates the same?
 What’s the difference?

 Organization Validation (OV) SSL Certificates: Basic verification of identity is performed.
 Also, the Certificate Authority does a substantial validation process of the company owning the domain name and requesting the SSL Certificate.
-This includes checking the company registration through government offices, checking the company in business databases, and finlay verifying if the website and domain name truly belongs to the company.
+This includes checking the company registration through government offices, checking the company in business databases, and finally verifying if the website and domain name truly belongs to the company.

 Extended Validation (EV) SSL Certificates imply a comprehensive verification of the company which orders the SSL Certificate.
-This detailed validation process includes the verification of the company’s location, phone number, and the business registration with the state or country.
+This detailed validation process includes the verification of the company’s location, phone number, and business registration with the state or country.
 All these are done in order to ensure that the individual who is requesting the Extended Validation SSL Certificate has the authority to order and own a certificate on behalf of the company.

 Although all SSL Certificates guarantee the security of data that is being transferred through a website, only Organization Validation and Extended Validation Certificates confirm that the company owning the website is legitimate.
 As a result, users can trust that website and company.
 They can share their personal data and credit card information when buying products or services from that website.